ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Definition of Leaf and Stem Area Profile
 ----------------------------------------

-[9]_Within each patch, the model defines and tracks cohorts of multiple plant functional types that exist either in the canopy or understorey.
+Within each patch, the model defines and tracks cohorts of multiple plant functional types that exist either in the canopy or understorey.
 Light on the top leaf surface of each cohort in the canopy is the same, and the rate of decay through the canopy is also the same for each PFT.